Elle King: Early life

-King was born on July 3, 1989, in Los Angeles, California, to then-Saturday Night Live cast member Rob Schneider and London King, a former model.
-Her parents divorced and her mother remarried.
-She grew up living in Ohio, between Wellston and Columbus.
-When she was nine, her stepfather, Justin Tesa, gave her a record by all-female hard-rock band the Donnas; she views this as the pivotal moment when she decided she wanted to be a musician.
+Tanner Elle Schneider was born on July 3, 1989, in Los Angeles County, California, to American comedian and actor Rob Schneider and American model London King.
+Her parents divorced when she was an infant and she and London moved to Ohio.
+She was raised in Columbus and Wellston.
+Her mother remarried Justin Tesa in 2000.
+When she was nine her stepfather gave her a record by all-female hard-rock band the Donnas; she views this as the pivotal moment when she decided she wanted to be a musician.
 Around this time, she also started listening to the Runaways and Blondie, and she made her acting debut alongside her father in the movie Deuce Bigalow: Male Gigolo.

 At the age of 13, King started playing guitar, immersing herself in the music of Otis Redding, the Yeah Yeah Yeahs, Etta James, Aretha Franklin, Al Green, Hank Williams, Johnny Cash, AC/DC (she has the phrase "dirty deeds" tattooed on her biceps), and Earl Scruggs.
 Her interest in the country and bluegrass of Hank Williams and Earl Scruggs inspired her to learn the banjo.
 During her teenage years, she attended Buck's Rock camp in Connecticut, where she starred successfully in a number of musicals.

 King spent her teenage years in New York City, but she has also lived in Los Angeles, Philadelphia, and Copenhagen, Denmark.
-Upon graduating from Elisabeth Irwin High School/Little Red School House, she moved to Philadelphia to enroll at the University of the Arts, studying painting and film.
+Upon graduating from the Little Red School House and Elisabeth Irwin High School, she moved to Philadelphia to enroll at the University of the Arts, studying painting and film.
 During these college years, she had an artistic epiphany seeing a live show where the band onstage used a banjo purely for accompaniment purposes, eschewing the bluegrass and country musical vocabulary traditionally associated with the instrument.
 King then began to use the banjo as a compositional tool.
-After college, she briefly lived in Copenhagen and Los Angeles, before moving back to New York where she currently resides in Bushwick, Brooklyn.
+After college, she briefly lived in Copenhagen and Los Angeles, before moving back to New York.
+As of January 2023, King lived in Nashville.